 In reality, nothing could be further from the truth.
 And here’s why.

 In Lean, we are used to thinking about PDCA, the PLAN – DO – CHECK – ACT/ADJUST cycle, taught by Dr. W. Edwards Deming, as the scientific method of “hypothesis, experiment, and evaluate,” developed by the 17th-century scientist Francis Bacon.
 Teaching PDCA to team members gives them a standard way to think about problems and a “scientific” method to solve problems.
 But it also does something else, something I believe is even more critical: consistently using PDCA thinking develops our team members’ (and our own) creativity and creative problem-solving ability.
 And this is where the scientific method runs headlong into the artistic process.

 Because what do artists do?
 What is the real “work” of artists?
 Artists combine knowledge and information gained from their experiences in the world to come up with new ideas.
 PLAN.
-Then they use whatever medium they work in, whether it’s clay, steel, wood, or canvas and paint, to turn these new ideas they “see” in their minds into reality.
+Then they use whatever medium they work in, whether it’s clay, steel, wood, or canvas and paint, to turn these new ideas they “see” into reality.
 It’s something new and different every time.
 DO.
-Then the artist steps back and evaluates how closely the piece reflects the idea they had in their mind.
+Then, the artist steps back and evaluates how closely the piece reflects the idea they had in their mind.
 CHECK.
 And finally, because the finished piece, that new reality, never totally captures what was “seen” in their imagination, artists use the new information they gain from the experience of making art to generate new ideas for pieces.
 ACT/ADJUST.

 So what do you think?
 Is PDCA the scientific method?
 The artistic process?
 Or both?